AP English Literature

 To Kill a Mockingbird by Harper Lee (buy or rent any edition)

 Various poems by T.S.
-Eliot, William Shakespeare, Dylan Thomas, W. B. Yeats, John Donne, Emily Dickinson, and others (all available online).
+Eliot, William Shakespeare, Langston Hughes, W. B. Yeats, John Donne, Emily Dickinson, Elizabeth Bishop, and others (all available online).

 Required Reference Texts: